AndreasChristensen89/cleaner-copenhagen/README.md

     and that it also sets up additional family-oriented events.

 - What we do - top
     - This section has a similar setup as the "about us" page, but with no contact button.
-In the middle there is a picture showing a plastic bag on a bush in order to show that litter can be found in the parks.
+In the middle there is a picture showing a girl holding two plastic bags with litter in order to show that litter can be found in the parks.
     - It is valuable to the user to understand why the group operates, due to the fact that parks in Copenhagen are generally quite clean.

 - What we do - bottom